 Aren't elephants magnificent creatures!
 We completely understand your passion for getting up close and personal with the species.

 As for the chicken and the egg scenario, let's explore some options.

-Both Atlas Travel and Atlas Premium travel medical insurance plans cover emergency room care abroad.
-There's no co-payment for emergency room treatment of an injury, under which breaking a bone would fall.
-An exception would be an emergency room visit for an illness, which carries with it a $200 co-payment, unless hospital admission is necessary.
+The Atlas Travel medical insurance plan covers emergency room care abroad.
+There's no co-payment for emergency room treatment of an injury outside of the U.S., under which breaking a bone would fall.

-The Atlas Travel Description of Coverage notes that “we shall not pay any claim if there is insurance which would… This insurance will apply with respect to expenses in excess of the amount paid or payable under such other insurance.”
+The Atlas Travel Description of Coverage notes that we won’t pay any claim if you have insurance which would.
+Atlas Travel coverage will apply with respect to expenses in excess of the amount paid or payable under such other insurance.

-In other words, if your primary care plan would cover the incident, HCC – MIS Group would act as secondary payer, covering what is left over or not covered (a deductible, for example) by your U.S.-based insurance plan.
+In other words, if your primary care plan would cover the incident, Tokio Marine HCC — MIS Group would act as secondary payer.
+We would cover what is left over, or not covered, by your U.S.-based insurance plan.

 Feel free to give us a call for further clarification, or if you have additional questions, at 1-800-605-2282.